 - Ensuring that the school has a child protection policy is in place as required by Keeping Children Safe in Education, that is implemented and followed by all staff. - Being available to deal with safeguarding and child protection during school hours.
-James Pearson, Emma Spelman and Jodie Prophet are available at allocated times during the school holidays. - Acting as the point of contact with whom to raise safeguarding concerns within (including those raised by the school filtering and monitoring system) and to our school. - Working alongside the Executive Headteacher to Ensure Safe Practice in school. - Managing safeguarding referrals to the Local Authority; Police and any other statutory authorities or multi-agency risk management arrangements (see Designated Safeguarding Lead Response). - Working closely with the Governing Body, Executive Headteacher and relevant senior leadership team members to ensure a whole school safeguarding culture and ethos as outlined in our Safeguarding Statement and the implementation of effective safeguarding arrangements, as outlined in this policy. - Acting as the point of contact to and proactively engaging with the Shropshire Safeguarding Community Partnership arrangements as outlined in Working in Partnership. - Ensuring children and parents are aware of how and encouraged to raise safeguarding concerns and how they will be responded to as outlined in Working in Partnership. - Act as a source of support, advice, and expertise to all staff; including ensuring that there is ongoing promotion and awareness of safeguarding and children protection in school. - Ensuring the effective management and oversight of safeguarding information as outlined in Record Keeping and Information Security. - Maintaining and access Professional development and support. - Take the lead role in Ensuring Safe Practice; including ensuring staff and knowledgeable and confident in their safeguarding practice.
-The Executive Headteacher is also the lead person responsible for receiving, managing, and referring to/liaising with the Local Authority Designated Officer or any other authorities regarding allegations of abuse made against staff or other organisations/individual who use school premises.
+James Pearson, Emma Spelman and Jodie Prophet are available at allocated times during the school holidays and are available between the hours of 8am and 5pm Monday to Friday.
+If concerns are raised outside of these hours, contact can be made to the LA First Point of Contact out of hours duty team on 0345 678 9100 - Acting as the point of contact with whom to raise safeguarding concerns within (including those raised by the school filtering and monitoring system) and to our school. - Supporting the Executive Headteacher to Ensure Safe Practice in school. - Managing safeguarding referrals to the Local Authority; Police and any other statutory authorities or multi-agency risk management arrangements (see Designated Safeguarding Lead Response). - Working closely with the Governing Body, Executive Headteacher and relevant senior leadership team members to ensure a whole school safeguarding culture and ethos as outlined in our Safeguarding Statement and the implementation of effective safeguarding arrangements, as outlined in this policy. - Acting as the point of contact to and proactively engaging with the Shropshire Safeguarding Community Partnership arrangements as outlined in Working in Partnership. - Ensuring children and parents are aware of how and encouraged to raise safeguarding concerns and how they will be responded to as outlined in Working in Partnership. - Act as a source of support, advice, and expertise to all staff; including ensuring that there is ongoing promotion and awareness of safeguarding and children protection in school. - Ensuring the effective management and oversight of safeguarding information as outlined in Record Keeping and Information Security. - Maintaining and access Professional development and support.